 The number of unmarried, cohabitating couples has more than doubled from 1.5 million in 1996 to 3.3 million in 2017.
 If you are in this situation – not legally married or in a civil partnership – then the truth is, you aren’t entitled to inherit anything when your partner passes away.

-The “laws of intestacy” are a set of rules about who will inherit what you own if you pass away without a will.
-These laws will have very different effects depending on whether you are or aren’t married.
+The “Rules of Intestacy” are a set of rules about who will inherit what you own if you pass away without a Will.
+These rules will have very different effects depending on whether you are or aren’t married.

 If you aren’t married or in a civil partnership, then your partner will not be legally entitled to anything when you die.

 For example, Jane and Dave live together in a rented flat and have been partners for 35 years.
-Jane has £90,000 in savings and has a £200,000 life insurance policy from his job.
-Alex has an estranged sister who lives in Australia.
+Jane has £90,000 in savings and has a £200,000 life insurance policy from her job.
+Dave has an estranged sister, Alice, who lives in Australia.

-Jane passes away suddenly without a will.
-As Jane and Dave were never legally married, the £90,000 and the £200,000 life insurance pay-out will all go to Jane’s closest living relative – her sister in far-flung Australia – therefore leaving Dave with nothing.
+Jane passes away suddenly without a Will.
+As Jane and Dave were never legally married, the £90,000 and the £200,000 life insurance pay-out will all go to Jane’s closest living relative – Alice in far-flung Australia – therefore leaving Dave with nothing.

 For example, Megan and John are married and don’t have any children.
 John has £100,000 in his savings account.